 Planning a wedding can feel pretty intimidating at first—choosing a date that suits everyone, finding a venue that lives up to your childhood dreams, hiring vendors you trust.
 All the details and decisions can be overwhelming.
 The advice most professionals would share is to give yourself enough time to plan.

-The same advice applies when planning communication to employees.
-Whether communicating about a big change, an upcoming event or key initiatives, it’s important to have a thoughtful, well-planned strategy.
+The same advice applies when planning communication with employees.
+Whether communicating about a big change, an upcoming event, or key initiatives, it’s important to have a thoughtful, well-planned strategy.
 A big mistake that’s often made is communicating without a strategy in place.
-Doing that risks using the wrong channels, communicating too soon and not providing enough information.
+Doing that risks using the wrong channels, communicating too soon, and not providing enough information.

 Follow these seven tips from successful wedding planning to create an effective internal communication strategy.